Wills Power of Attorney Legal Advice How it Works Pricing

 What is a prepaid funeral?

 A prepaid funeral is exactly what it sounds like.
-It’s when you put funds aside for a specific burial and funeral service before you die.
-It means everything is all organised and ready to go after you’re gone.
+It's when you put funds aside for a specific burial and funeral service before you die.
+Often represented by simple payment plans with monthly instalments, a prepaid funeral plan enables you to pay for a future funeral in advance- locking in funeral costs at today's prices, and securing your wishes for the future.

-The way it works is you choose and pay for the funeral in advance with your nominated funeral director.
-This means you lock in the exact details of the service and the price at the time of payment.
-You can choose to pay the entire thing up front or instead make a deposit and then pay regular installments, kind of like Afterpay but for funerals.
+The way it works is you choose and pay for the funeral in advance with your nominated funeral director, and a prepaid funeral plan provider.
+This means you lock in the exact details of all funeral expenses at today's price.

-If you are wanting to purchase a prepaid funeral you should check the specific terms with the funeral director.
-Each funeral director sets specific guidelines for their services, and some may not include transfers interstate if you move later in life.
+If you are wanting to purchase a prepaid funeral you should check the specific terms with the prepaid funeral plan provider.
+Specific guidelines can vary depending on selected funeral services and funeral directors, and some may not include transfers interstate if you move later in life.

 Why prepay?